blocto/bloctoswap-listings/README.md

 ### Add your token to Bloctoswap
 To add you token to Bloctoswap, please add a new entry in `data/{network}/tokens.json`.
-An token entry should be in following format:
+A token entry should be in following format:
 ```
 {
   // name of the token that is used in the contract